Workers sitting outsite an acoustic enclosure

 Testing & Compliance

-• OH&S Requirements: Considered in all access and service areas
+• Work health and safety: considered in all access and service zones

 How To Specify

 A successful enclosure project starts with a full understanding of your acoustic, structural and operational requirements.
-Our team will guide you through every stage.
+We work through three stages with you.

 • Equipment type and size